What To Do In Ireland For 7 Days: The Emerald Isle's Greatest Hits Tour

 Galway delivers street energy reminiscent of New Orleans but with more wool sweaters and fewer plastic beads.
 The city’s Latin Quarter vibrates with street performers, traditional music spilling from pubs, and a youthful energy fueled by the large university population.
 This is where traditional Ireland and contemporary Ireland negotiate their coexistence over pints and regional oysters.

-The afternoon belongs to the Cliffs of Moher ($10.85), Ireland’s most recognizable natural landmark and selfie backdrop.
+The afternoon belongs to the Cliffs of Moher ($10.85), Ireland’s most recognizable natural landmark and selfie backdrop—an absolute must for any Ireland bucket list experience.
 These 700-foot sea cliffs host 1.5 million visitors annually, most arriving between 11 AM and 3 PM.
 Visit early morning or evening to experience their majesty without experiencing other tourists’ elbows.
 The visitor center is built into the hillside like a hobbit complex, demonstrating rare architectural restraint for a major attraction.

 The drive from Kerry to Galway (approximately 3.5 hours) offers worthy detours including Bunratty Castle and the lunar-like landscape of the Burren—a vast limestone plateau where Arctic and Mediterranean plants improbably grow side by side.
 Galway accommodations range from hostels like Galway City Hostel ($30-40/night) to mid-range options like The Residence Hotel ($150-180/night) and luxury stays like The G Hotel ($250+/night).